Safe Homes Parent Network

 A family is still the single most powerful influence in a child’s life, and teens tell us that when parents set expectations and enforce boundaries, it helps them make good decisions and steer clear of dangerous situations.

-Are Alcohol and Drugs Really a Problem?
 The good news is that underage alcohol use has actually dropped significantly between 2o01 and 2011 in Franklin County, but drugs and alcohol are still available, used by kids, and dangerous.
 About 1 in 5 high-schoolers started drinking before age 13.
 About 1 in 3 currently drink, more than 1 in 5 smoke marijuana, and 1 in 10 have used a prescription pain reliever without a prescription.

 Teen brains are still developing; alcohol and other drugs negatively affect brain development, social well-being and, academic success.
 As parents, let’s take a strong and visible stand and help kids make safe and healthy choices about alcohol and other drug use.